dealingwith/daniel-industries/_drafts/2024-10-09-the-trouble-with-tools.md

 ![](/assets/2024/10/tft0.png)
 </div>

-These three buckets lend themselves to distinct objects that facilitate their purposes: Blocks for notes, lists for tasks, and relational systems for projects
+These three buckets lend themselves to distinct objects that facilitate their purposes: blocks for notes, lists for tasks, and relational systems for projects

 <div markdown="1" class="small_img">
 ![](/assets/2024/10/tft1.png)